rocjs/roc/README.md

 Read the documentation for the particular package that is used for more details on what it does.
 A very common use-case is to make modifications to your `roc.config.js`.
 To get a better understanding of all the possible options in the package use the `roc list-settings` command or `--help` for a specific command.

 ## Extensions
 Roc is highly flexible and makes it easy to create new extensions.
 It does not enforce limits on what the extensions do or how they do it.
-It is trivial to both create new extensions in the form of packages and pluginsas well as to extend existing ones.
+It is trivial to both create new extensions in the form of packages and plugins as well as to extend existing ones.
 For example it would be possible to create a alternative to `roc-web` that uses [Browserify](http://browserify.org/) instead of [Webpack](http://webpack.github.io/).

 ### Current Official Packages
 | Project | Github page |